Low-overhead fault-tolerant quantum computation by gauging logical operators

-\begin{remark}[Construction of a suitable $G$] We now outline a construction that produces a graph $G$ with qubit overhead $O(W \log^2 W)$ that satisfies the desiderata from the previous remark.
-First, we pick a $\mathbb{Z}_2$-perfect-matching of the vertices in the $Z$-type support of each check from the original code that overlaps the target logical $L$ and add an edge to $G$ for each pair of matched vertices.
-Second, we add edges to $G$ until $h(G)\geq 1$.
+\begin{proof} We now outline a construction that produces a graph $G$ with qubit overhead $O(W \log^3 W)$ that satisfies the desiderata in Theorem~\ref{thm:GDesiderata}.
+The graph starts with $W$ vertices associated to the qubits in the support of $L$.
+First, to satisfy desideratum 2, for each check $s_i$ we pair up the qubits in the intersection of the $Z$-type support of $s_i$ with the support of $L$, and add an edge to $G$ for each pair of matched qubits.
+This step results in a constant degree graph due to the LDPC property of the input code.
+Second, to satisfy desideratum 4, we add edges to $G$ until $h(G)\geq 1$.
 This step can be performed by adding edges to $G$ at random while preserving constant degree, or by taking an existing constant degree expander graph with $h(G)\geq 1$ and adding its edges to $G$.
-We use $G_0$ to denote the graph that has been constructed thus far.
-Third, we add to $G$ a sufficient number of additional layers that are copies of the graph $G_0$ on a sequence of dummy vertices, which are connected sequentially back to the original vertices.
-We then add edges to the additional layers to sparsify the cycles of $G_0$ to achieve a desired constant weight and degree.
-This step is based on cellulation and the Freedman-Hastings decongestion lemma \cite{freedman2021building}, and is explained in detail in the supplementary material.
-The Freedman-Hastings decongestion lemma establishes a $\log^2 W$ upper bound on the number of layers needed to sparsify the cycles of an arbitrary constant degree graph $G$ with $W$ vertices when following this procedure.
+Both of the above methods lead to a constant degree graph.
+Third, we take the cartesian graph product \cite{sabidussi1959graph,vizing1963cartesian} of $G$ with a path graph on $r$ vertices.
+In other words, this step takes $r$ copies of $G$ and, for all $i=1,2,\dots,r-1$, connects copy $i$ to copy $i+1$ by adding an edge between each vertex in copy $i$ and the corresponding vertex in copy $i+1$.
+Fourth, add edges to the additional layers to sparsify the cycle basis of this product graph to achieve a desired constant weight cycle basis.
+This results in a final graph that satisfies the first three desiderata by construction, see Methods Lemma~\ref{lem:SparsifiedDesiderata}.
+The last two steps are based on the Freedman-Hastings decongestion lemma \cite{freedman2021building} and cellulation, respectively, and their purpose is to satisfy desideratum 3 by creating a graph with a sparse cycle basis without compromising the other desiderata that were established in steps one and two.
+Desideratum 4 may not be satisfied by the larger graph created during the decongestion step, however we show in the Methods, Corollary~\ref{cor:SparsifiedDistance}, that so long as the original graph $G$ satisfies desideratum 4 the deformed code distance is at least that of the original code.
+The Freedman-Hastings decongestion lemma establishes a $\log^3 W$ upper bound on the number of layers needed to sparsify the cycles of an arbitrary constant degree graph $G$ with $W$ vertices when following the third and fourth steps; see Ref.~\cite{he2025extractors} for a detailed review of this point.
 The lemma comes with an efficient algorithm to construct a sparsified basis of cycles, given a constant degree graph.
-See Fig.~\ref{fig:thick_Tanner} for a depiction of the deformed code after these steps. \end{remark}
+See Fig.~\ref{fig:thick_Tanner} for a depiction of the deformed code after these steps. \end{proof}